 - Details matter.
 Globalization and localization strategies apply to a variety of domains including technical manuals, diagrams, websites, pamphlets, advertising, software, and public announcements.
 When writing across formats consider text that may be repeated or reused.
 Duplicate use of translations keeps your voice consistent and saves you money.
 Make your words count by saying the right thing, at the right time, in the right manner.

 If efficiency, innovation, and global communications are important to your biotech company, consider contacting a professional translation agency like Rapport International and discussing options and packages best suited for your business’s success.
-And remember to ask for a free quote!
+Contact us for a free consultation or a free quote.